floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Offenders who believe they are wrongly accused of a traffic offense may choose to fight a Florida traffic ticket in court.
 However, only alleged violators with a non-criminal violation or parking ticket are eligible for this option.

-Generally, deciding to pay a ticket fine means admission of guilt.
-Hence, points will be added to the offender's driving record.
-Traffic violation points on a driving record will negatively affect car insurance rates.
-So, the only way to keep a clean driving record and get the best insurance rate is by fighting a traffic ticket in Florida.
+Generally, deciding to pay a ticket fine may be regarded as an admission of guilt.
+Hence, points may be added to the offender's driving record following the payment.
+Traffic violation points on a driving record may negatively affect car insurance rates.
+So, in order to maintain a clean driving record and retain the best insurance rate, motorists may choose to fight a traffic ticket in Florida.

-Nonetheless, offenders who go to court risk the chance of taking the Basic Driver Improvement (BDI) course to remove the violation points.
-If found guilty of the offense, traffic violators will pay the ticket fine and bear the court costs.
+Nonetheless, offenders who go to court risk having to take a Basic Driver Improvement (BDI) course to remove the violation points.
+If found guilty of the offense, traffic violators are still required to pay the ticket fine and bear the court costs.

-Therefore, it is advisable to speak to an expert legal counsel before choosing to fight your traffic ticket.
-The outcome of a traffic ticket case depends on some key factors such as the type of ticket, the offender's driving history, the judge or magistrate hearing the case, and the offender's behavior to the official who issued the ticket.
+Consequently, offenders are advised to speak to expert legal counsel before choosing to fight their traffic ticket.
+The outcome of a traffic ticket may depend on key factors, such as the type of ticket, the offender's driving history, the judge or magistrate hearing the case, and the offender's behavior toward the official who issued the ticket.

 Ways to Fight a Traffic Ticket in Florida